 What is a Medication Error?

-Before you turn to questions about fault and liability for a medical error, it is essential to understand what a medical error involves.
+Before you turn to questions about fault and liability for a medication error, it is essential to understand what a medication error involves.
 According to the National Coordinating Council for Medication Error Reporting and Prevention (NCCMERP), a medication error can be defined like this:

 “A medication error is any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the healthcare professional, patient, or consumer.
 Such events may be related to professional practice, healthcare products, procedures, and systems, including prescribing, order communication, product labeling, packing, and nomenclature, compounding, dispensing, distribution, administration, education, monitoring, and use.”